Azure Active Directory Seamless Single Sign-On: Quick start

 Step 5: Roll over keys

 In Step 2, Azure AD Connect creates computer accounts (representing Azure AD) in all the AD forests on which you have enabled Seamless SSO.
 Learn more in detail here.
-For improved security, it is recommended that you frequently roll over the Kerberos decryption keys of these computer accounts.
+For improved security, it is recommended that you periodically roll over the Kerberos decryption keys of these computer accounts.
+The instructions on how to roll over are here.

 You don't need to do this step immediately after you have enabled the feature.
 Roll over the Kerberos decryption keys at least every 30 days.